specious/facebook-cli/README.md

   - Choose "Facebook Login" by clicking its "Set Up" button
   - Don't bother choosing a platform, instead click "Settings" under "Facebook Login" in the side bar
   - Under "Client OAuth Settings", switch "Use Strict Mode for Redirect URIs" to "No"
-  - Under "Valid OAuth redirect URIs", add: `http://localhost:3333/`
+  - Under "Valid OAuth redirect URIs", add: `http://localhost:3333/` (or your host identifier and port number, to receive auth code during authentication)
   - Click "Save Changes"
 - In the "App Review" tab:
   - Flip the switch that says "Your app is in **development** and unavailable to the public." ([screenshot](doc/images/initial-configuration/make-public-switch.png))